 A student wishing to withdraw from all of their courses prior to the end of the semester consults with their Program Director/Advisor and submits either a completed withdrawal form or a request for a Leave of Absence (if the student plans to return within 180 days).
-First semester students are not eligible for a leave of absence and must request to withdraw.

 These forms can be found on the Office of the Registrar website.
 Tuition, fees and financial assistance adjustments are determined based on the date the form is received the Office of the Registrar.

-Students who withdraw or request a leave of absence from the College in the first 5 days of the semester, during the add/drop period, will be dropped from all of their classes.
+Students who withdraw or request a leave of absence from the College in the first 5 days of the semester. during the add/drop period, will be dropped from all of their classes.
 Classes that are dropped within the first 5 days of the semester (during the add/drop period) do not appear on an academic transcript.
 Classes dropped after the first 5 days of the semester and before the last day to drop a class with a W are dropped with a grade of W. The grade of W on the academic transcript will indicate withdrawal from a course.
 A grade of W does not affect a student's GPA or earned credit hours.
 A grade of W is included in the calculation of attempted credit hours for academic standing and financial assistance eligibility.
 The deadline to withdraw or request a leave of absence from the College and receive grades of W is the last day to drop a class with a grade of W as published in the academic calendar.